samuel-marafigo/CRUD_learning_project/README.md

 5. Contact information

-Any kind of questions, comments or requests is always welcome!
+All kinds of feedback, comments or requests are always welcome!
 You may reach me through the following:
 Email: swmarafigo@gmail.com // Linkedin: https://www.linkedin.com/in/swmarafigo/